 Best industrial sewing machines to buy in 2023

 With its energy saving Servo motor, the Juki DDL-8700 is a nifty piece of kit that won't sound like it's taking off if you're looking to invest in your first industrial sewing machine.

 - This one is ideal for high speed stitching as it can move up to 5,500 rpm

 - You can easily lift the presser foot by hand or knee which is especially useful for freeing up your hands!

 - Stitch length: up to 5mm

-- Silent Servo motor – low vibration, low noise
+- It features a silent Servo motor – low vibration, low noise

 - Energy saving, speed-adjustable